fordesmith/crisp-dna/_docs/index.md

 What is Syncopate?
 ==================

-> Syncopate is a consulting company based in Australia.
+> Syncopate is a consulting company based in Australia focussed on delivering results for clients.
 Because of our history and the people who happen to work at Syncopate, we're primarily interested in the following business areas:

 1.  **New product development, especially in Financial Services**.
 Either shorter or longer engagements.
 2.  **Agile/Lean/Design Thinking coaching and training**.
 Mostly shorter engagements or part-time.